smborio/moodle-qtype_stack/doc/en/Authoring/Authoring_quick_start_2.md

 ### Response processing ###

 Response processing is the means by which a student's answer is evaluated and feedback, of various forms, assigned.
-The crucial observation in STACK is a complete separation between two important components.
+The crucial observation in STACK is a complete separation between two important components:

 1. a list of [inputs](Inputs.md);
 2. a list of [potential response trees](Potential_response_trees.md).